Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Preliminaries

-The attention vector $\mathbf{a}_t$ is then used as a pointer over the input, selecting, at each step, the highest-scoring position (where the parent word $w_p$ is located) and, therefore, providing a value $p$ necessary for applying a \textsc{Shift-Attach}-$p$ transition and building the arc $w_p \rightarrow w_i$.
-Finally, as proposed by \cite{ma-etal-2018-stack}, a biaffine classifier \cite{DozatM17} is separately trained to predict the arc label of each dependency created by the pointer.
+Then, \spellchange{the} attention vector $\mathbf{a}_t$ is employed for implementing a pointer over the input sentence, selecting, at each step $t$, the highest-scoring position (where the parent word $w_p$ is located) and, therefore, providing a value $p$ necessary \spellchange{to apply} a \textsc{Shift-Attach}-$p$ transition and \spellchange{build} the arc $w_p \rightarrow w_i$.
+Finally, as proposed by \citep{ma-etal-2018-stack}, a multi-class classifier (based on the approach developed by \citet{DozatM17}) is separately trained to predict the arc label of each dependency created by the pointer.

-This transition-based algorithm can process unrestricted non-projective sentences in $O(n^2)$ time complexity, since the decoding requires $n$ attachments to successfully parse a sentence with length $n$, and at each step the attention vector $\mathbf{a}_t$ is computed over the whole input.
+Since the decoder performs $n$ attachments to process an input sentence with length $n$ \spellchange{and, additionally, attention is computed at each step} over the whole sentence, the time complexity of the parsing process is $O(n^2)$.